iterative/dvc.org/content/docs/command-reference/data/index.md

 positional arguments:
   COMMAND
-    status         Show changes between the last git commit, the dvcfiles and the workspace.
+    status         Show changes in the data tracked by DVC in the workspace.
 ```

 ## Description